gphilipp/streaming-applications-gitops/README.md

 ```

 ## Install the Weave GitOps Dashboard
-Before we move on to creating the files necessary to deploy our apps, we're going to install a UI dashboard to help us understand what's going on.
+Before we move on to create the files necessary to deploy our apps, we're going to install a nice dashboard to get us a visual interface and  understand what's going on.

 Install the open source Weave GitOps dashboard with:
 ```shell